 As I said, cleaning the windows is the last step of washing the exterior of your car.
 Car windows aren’t hard to clean, but you need to follow some guidelines to get perfect clarity.

-To clean car windows, you’ll need a high-quality car windows cleaner, 2-3 microfiber cloths for glass cleaning (waffle), 2-3 standard microfiber towels for buffing the glass.
+To clean car windows, you’ll need a high-quality car windows cleaner such as this GYEON Quartz Q²M Glass, 2-3 microfiber cloths for glass cleaning (waffle), 2-3 standard microfiber towels for buffing the glass.

 - Spray window cleaner on the glass, and clean the glass with a waffle microfiber cloth.